Muslima Odilova

-Muslima Odilova is an Uzbekistani Paralympic swimmer.
+Muslima Odilova (born 20 June 1998) is an Uzbekistani Paralympic swimmer.
 She represented Uzbekistan at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil and she won two silver medals: in the women's 50 metre freestyle S13 event and in the women's 100 metre butterfly S13 event.

-She also represented Uzbekistan at the 2020 Summer Paralympics held in Tokyo, Japan.
+Odilova represented Uzbekistan at the 2020 Summer Paralympics held in Tokyo, Japan.
 She competed in one event: the women's 100 metre butterfly S13 event.
+She also represented Uzbekistan at the 2024 Summer Paralympics in Paris, France.
+She won the bronze medal in the women's 100 metre butterfly S13 event.